AdobeDocs/cc-everywhere/src/pages/guides/index.md

 * How to [create a project](../guides/ccx_editor/create_project/) in an Express editor
 * How to [edit an existing project](../guides/ccx_editor/edit_project/) in an Express editor

-When the editor first appears in a modal, the user will be asked to either log in, or create a Creative Cloud Express account.
+When the editor first appears in a modal, the user will be asked to either log in, or create a Adobe Express account.
 Once logged in, users can access Express's huge template and asset library and start creating in a new blank project.
 The editor can also be spun up taking an existing project ID as input, and users can continue working on a project within the editor.

 ### [Quick Actions Editor Component](../../guides/quick_actions/index.md)
 * How to [use Image Quick Actions](../guides/quick_actions/image/)